MediaWind/react_kiosk_engine/docs/jsonFormat.md

 It is also defined by a required `defaultLanguage`, defining which fallback language should be used.
 The default is French.

 Finally, a list of `languages` to declare which languages are used in the route.
 The languages follow the [ISO 639-1 convention](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
-The current supported languages are French, Dutch, English and Spanish.

 ### scheduling